M. R. Bhattathiripad: Biography

-He was born in 1908 into a Nambudiri family of Kerala with limited resources due to which he received only nominal education.
+He was born in 1908 Kerala with limited resources due to which he received only nominal education.

 He joined Yogakshema Sabha and worked with V. T. Bhattathiripad and his brother Premji.
 He was also an active member of Purogamana Sahitya Prasthanam.
 When widow marriage was considered a taboo in Nambuthiri community, he married Uma Antharjanam, younger sister of VT's wife Sreedevi Antharjanam, on 13 September 1934.
 This was the first known widow marriage in the Kerala Nambuthiri community.
 The ceremony, though boycotted by orthodox Nambudiris, was attended by Arya Pallam and M. C. Joseph.
 Bhattathiripad's younger brother Premji later followed his brother in 1943 by marrying a 27-year old widow named Arya Antharjanam.

 When Kerala Sangeetha Nataka Akademi started its flagship publication, Keli in 1963, Bhattathiripad was the first editor.

 He died on 8 October 2001, aged 93.
 He is survived by his three daughters.
 His wife predeceased him in 1996.
 His brother Premji also predeceased him.